 Relevant Holding: A state can impose reasonable residence requirements for voting, but it can’t, under the Fourteenth amendment, deny the ballot to a bona fide resident simply for being a member of the armed services

 Basic Facts: Cleburne Living Center ("CLC") wanted to lease a building to use as a group home for the mentally retarded.
 The city told CLC a special permit would be required.
 CLC applied and was denied.
 CLC sued for the zoning ordinance violating equal protection by discriminating against a “quasi-suspect” class of people with mental retardation.

 Relevant Holding: Greater scrutiny is required when there are members of a suspect class or a fundamental right is involved.
-Equal protection requires all similarly situated individuals be treated alike.
+Equal protection requires all similarly situated individuals to be treated alike.

 Full Text: http://caselaw.findlaw.com/us-supreme-court/473/432.html

 Basic Facts: Oklahoma provided that a party could only allow participation of its own members or independents in primaries.
-Libertarian Party of Oklahoma sued for violation of the First amendment because it was barred from inviting other parties to participate.
+Libertarian Party of Oklahoma sued for violation of the First Amendment because it was barred from inviting other parties to participate.